Jwink3101/notefile/readme.md

 By default, the SHA256 hash is computed.
 It is *highly* suggested that this be allowed since it greatly increases the integrity of the link between the basefile and the notefile sidecar.
 However, `--no-hash` can be passed to many of the functions and it will disable hashing.

-Note that when using `--no-hash`, the file may still be rehashed in subsequent runs with `--no-hash` depending on the state of the file.
+Note that when using `--no-hash`, the file may still be rehashed in subsequent runs without  `--no-hash`, depending on the opperation.

 When repairing an orphaned notefile, candidate files are first compared by filesize and then by SHA256.
 While not foolproof, this *greatly* reduces the number of SHA256 computations to be performed; especially on larger files where it becomes increasingly unlikely to be the exact same size.

 ## Hidden Notefiles

-Notefiles can be either visible sidecar files as `<filename>.<ext>.notes.yaml` or can be hidden as `.<filename>.<ext>.notes.yaml`.
+Notefiles can be either visible (default) or can be hidden with a preceeding dot.
 They are visible by default but can be made to default to hidden by setting the environmental variable `NOTEFILE_HIDDEN=true` (any other value will be false).
 Regardless of the default, each note can be created as hidden or visible with `-V, --visible` or `-H, --hidden` flags.

 Note that the flags *only* apply to creating a *new* note.
-For example if a visible note already exists, it will always go to that even if `-V` is set.
+For example if a visible note already exists, it will always go to that even if `-H` is set.

 To hide or unhide a note, use `notefile vis hide` or `notefile vis show` on either file(s) or dir(s).
 If specified as dir, will apply to all items following exclusion flags.

 Changing the visibility of a symlinked referent will cause the symlinked note to be broken.
 However, by design it will still properly read the note and will be fixed when editing (note: will *not* respect prior visibility setting though). (this is actually the behavior for *any* broken symlink to a note)

+Hidden notefiles are more easily orphaned since it is harder to move both files but not having a directory filling with notefiles can be helpful.

 ## Tips